OctopusDeploy/docs/docs/api-and-integration/octo.exe-command-line/export.md

       --configFile=VALUE     [Optional] Text file of default values, with one 'key = value' per line.
       --debug                [Optional] Enable debug logging
-      --ignoreSslErrors      [Optional] Set this flag if your Octopus server uses HTTPS but the certificate is not trusted on this machine.
+      --ignoreSslErrors      [Optional] Set this flag if your Octopus Server uses HTTPS but the certificate is not trusted on this machine.
 Any certificate errors will be ignored.
 WARNING: this option may create a